Posted on July 20, 2022 by Lisa M. Campbell

-By Lisa M. Campbell and Lisa R. Burchi
+By Lisa M. Campbell, James V. Aidala, and Lisa R. Burchi

+This case potentially places glyphosate registrants in the position of defending themselves for not warning about the potential carcinogenicity of glyphosate despite past EPA statements that any such warning would be considered a violation of FIFRA.
 Registrants should pay attention to the potential implications of this case, and others like it, particularly with regard to label claims that EPA has approved.
 More information on other glyphosate issues is available on our blog.

 By Heather F. Collins, M.S. and Barbara A. Christianson